6. “Raider Wrecker” October 14, 2007 / December 28, 2003: Oakland Raiders vs San Diego Chargers

-With the Chargers leading 10-6 midway through the 4th quarter, LT took a handoff on 4th and goal, leaping over the pile, and scoring on a second effort.
-LT had been bottled up all day, but that score put the game away and the Chargers won their first playoff game in over a decade.
+With the Chargers leading 10-6 midway through the 4th quarter, LT took a handoff on 4th and goal leaping over the pile, scoring on a second effort.
+LT had been bottled up all day but that score put the game away and the Chargers won their first playoff game in over a decade.
 This is one of my favorite memories at the Q as I was at this game as a 14-year-old and just feeling so amazing getting a playoff win.

 2. “Cromartie Goes Crazy” November 11, 2007: Indianapolis Colts vs San Diego Chargers

-I might be biased because I was at this game, but boy was this a great game to witness.
-Peyton Manning was picked off a career-high six times(!), with three by Antonio Cromartie, as the Chargers held on late for the 23-21 win.
+I might be bias because I was at this game, but boy was this a great game to witness.
+Peyton Manning was picked off a career-high 6 times(!) and three by Antonio Cromartie as the Chargers held on late for the 23-21 win.

 Forget OBJ, Cromartie was the first to make an insane one-handed catch.
-I think that was every kids wallpaper on their computers for years.
-I know it was for me.
-I also had a Cromartie jersey because I played cornerback in high school and he was my favorite player.
-Shaun Phillips, Matt Wilhelm, and Clinton Hart also added a pick each, as the game went down to the wire, but Adam Vinatieri‘s 29-yard field goal was wide right and the Chargers escaped with a 23-21 victory, and Manning had to think about all six of his interceptions.
+I think that was every kids wallpaper on their computers for years, I know it was for me.
+I also had a Cromartie jersey because I played corner back in high school and he was my favorite player.
+Shaun Phillips, Matt Wilhelm, and Clinton Hart also added a pick each, as the game went down to the wire but Adam Vinatieri‘s 29-yard field goal was wide right and the Chargers escaped with a 23-21 victory, and Manning had to think about all 6 of his Int’s.